In This Article

 You may be wondering: "What does a cart look like?"
 A typical cart has a slender cylindrical shape with an outer shell, often made of glass or plastic.
 At the top of the cartridge is the mouthpiece, where you inhale the vapor.
 The mouthpiece is designed for comfort, enabling a smooth and effortless vaping experience.

-The cartridge’s heart is the heating element, a small device which connects to the vape’s battery via the connector and converts concentrate into vapor.
+The cartridge's heart is the heating element, a small device that connects to the vape's battery via the connector and converts concentrate into vapor.

 Lastly, the bridge connecting the cartridge and vaporizer is the connector.
 Most vape models are compatible with a 510-thread connector, but some take a different size.
 There are also magnetic connectors that make swapping carts out a breeze.